Pints, Pounds, & Pâté

 • pants/shirt you’ll want to wear again because they’ll be airplane filthy and you won't even be able to look at them again,

-Unless you're going somewhere terribly frigid where you'll need that coat upon arrival, just pack your coat in your checked bag.
+Unless you're going somewhere with really cold weather where you'll need that coat upon arrival, just pack your coat in your checked bag.
 If it's so cold where you live that you must have a winter coat during your time to and from your home/airport, then put it into the checked bag before you check the bag at the airport.
+Worried you'll be cold on the plane?
+Bring.
+That.
+Classy Wrap.

-If you’re lucky enough to be in First Class, go for it and bring whatever coat you want!!
+If you’re lucky enough to be in First Class, go for it.
 They'll even hang up your coat for you so you don't have to deal with it during the flight.

 Accessing your bag during the flight